Volunteer Job Description

 - CASA volunteers, on the average, spend 20-25 hours a month on each case.

-Although we cannot provide you with monetary rewards, there are many benefits to volunteering as a CASA/GAL.
+Although we cannot provide you with monetary rewards, there are many benefits to volunteering as a CASA.
 These include the opportunity to:

-- Make a difference in the life and future of a child who has been a victim of abuse and/or neglect;
+- Make a difference in the life and future of a youth who has been a victim of abuse and/or neglect;

-- Help a child/children find permanency in a safe, loving home;
+- Help a youth find permanency in a safe, loving home;

-- Assist judges in obtaining a clear picture of a child’s life and needs;
+- Assist judges in obtaining a clear picture of a youth’s life and needs;

 - Gain an understanding of the courts, legal proceedings, and social service agencies;